johny-b/blargh/docs/index.rst

 .. module:: blargh

-Create a RESTful service with as little effort as possible - answer few questions:
+Create a RESTful service with as little effort as possible.

+Answer few questions:

-1. What is your data model?
+1. What is the data model?
 2. Where do you want to store the data? (recommended answer: PostgreSQL)
 3. What web app framework do you want to use? (recommended answer: Flask)